 Wild overpopulation often leads to conflict between humans and nature.
 But the barn owls don't bother the farmers dotted around the valley.
 On the contrary, farmers voluntarily place nesting boxes on their fields.
 That's because the birds aren't interested in the peanuts or chickpeas growing there, but are partial to rodents.
 A pair of barn owls will devour 2000 to 6000 such creatures in a year.
 It's perhaps the most natural and effective way to fight pests.

 The owls remain undisturbed in their nesting boxes.
 There are no predators to eat them, but every now and then team member Motti Charter sneaks over and fishes the birds out of their homes to fit them with transmitters.
 "When they bite me, it's my fault" says Charter, who jokes about his alleged clumsiness.
 "Now she didn't bite me, but pooped on me - that's her revenge."

 The transmitter weighs about 13 grams, which is equivalent to 3 to 5 percent of the animal's body weight.
 "That's the natural variance in body mass over a day," says Charter.
 It seems the birds don't notice the excess baggage.
 After a quick preen, the device disappears into the plumage.
 Only the antenna is visible.

-the transponder sends a signal.
+Every two seconds, the transponder sends a signal.
 The ornithologists can also gather up the devices as they catch most of the birds a number of times.

 The collected data provides an overview of the barn owl pair's territory and predatory behavior.
 And it appears to vary.
 While one pair of owls tended to hunt in area around its nesting box, another neighboring pair chose a hunting ground further afield and flew each of its prey back to the nest.